satish-313/rust-learn/Readme.md

 in rust const is compile-time constants.
 It is variable similar to let but type have give explicitly unlike let it can implicit. const alway be uppercase

+what is tuples in rust ?
+tuples are collection of variable of different type are contructed with ().